mbrownnycnyc/ztca/ztca.md

 * intel sources for the above include 40+ threat feeds (crowdstrike, MSFT, etc)

 #### inspection
+* zscaler **is** a proxy!  you will access the internet egress from Zscaler's data centers, and Zscaler will establish the connection for your client.
 * this includes SSL/TLS offloading
 * offered to both ZIA and ZPA